camsoupa/needle-flow/README.md

 ## IMPORT needle-flow ECLIPSE PROJECT INTO YOUR ECLIPSE WORKSPACE

-- In eclipse, choose File -> Import -> Existing Project Into Workspace
+- In eclipse, choose File -> Import -> General -> Existing Project Into Workspace
+- Navigate to needle-flow directory
 - Do NOT select "Copy into Workspace".
 It should be left in the needle-flow directory.

 ## CHECK FOLDER STRUCTURE